invoiceninja/invoiceninja.github.io/source/docs/self-host-troubleshooting.md

 ## Phantom JS

 <p>Using Phantom JS Cloud is the default PDF engine <a href="https://phantomjscloud.com/">PhantomJS Cloud</a> to generate your PDFs.
-They currently provide 500 free PDFs per day which will suffice for most users.</p>
+They currently provide 500 free PDFs per day which will suffice for most users.
+If you see the text "Use headless Chrome to generate PDFs locally" when clicking the green **HEALTH CHECK** button, the instruction below applies here.</p>

 <p>Phantom JS can be toggled on and off by setting the PHANTOMJS_PDF_GENERATOR to either TRUE or FALSE.
 The following .env variables are available for configuring PhantomJS.</p>